reduxframework/redux-framework/README.md

 ### Master ###

+= 3.2.9.2 =
+* Fixed:      Tracking.
+It was... odd.
+Also started our support hooks, UI to come.
+* Fixed:      Now import/export supports multiple instances.
+I can't believe this has been this way for so long.

 = 3.2.9.1 =
 * Fixed:      Spacing field not outputting proper CSS when `mode` was set to absolute, and `all` was set to true.
 * Fixed:      CSS fix for typography.
 Color picker would interfere with save/reset bar.